-Fortunately, feeding your German Shepherd quality dog food is relatively easy.
+Fortunately, feeding your German Shepherd quality dog food and vet-recommended dog food is relatively easy.
 Here's what the best dog food for German Shepherds is and how you can differentiate good food from kibble that leaves a lot to be desired nutritionally.

 The Best Dog Food For German Shepherds